Amirreza1h1/Pylearn/GUI (Qt)/Assignment 17/README.md

 ## calculator

+<p>the calculator contains the following operators which are sin, cos, cot, tan, log_10, radical(sqrt), divide, multiple, add and minus</p>

 <p>the styles which sets to the <b>mainwindow.ui</b> file uses css styles that attach to the whole file</p>

 ![gif](assets\running.gif)